 These type of results are exactly why managing your online reputation is so important.
 Businesses need to control their profiles on these sites and actively solicit positive reviews to increase their standings.

-How reviews affect your search engine rankings
+How customer reviews affect your search engine rankings

 Not only do customers read reviews to determine which businesses to use, but sometimes negative reviews can even prevent consumers from finding your business online.
 We may never know the exact algorithms Google uses to deliver search engine rankings; however, a 2017 survey of leading SEO experts suggests that review signals factor significantly into the rankings for Google’s local map listings as well as organic search results.
 Review signals include the quantity, responses, content, diversity and velocity of reviews.